neuralmagic/deepsparse/src/deepsparse/server/README.md

         response = requests.post(self._url, json=kwargs)
         return json.loads(response.content)
 ```
-Here's how the PipelineClient object would be initialized to make a request to the second model in the `config.yaml` file:
+We can now initialize the PipelineClient object to make a request to the second model in the `config.yaml` file:

 ```python
 model = PipelineClient(alias='question_answering/quantagg95')